KStateMachine/kstatemachine/README.md

 ```

 ## Error handling
-By default state machine simply ignores events that does not match any defined transition are by default.
+By default state machine simply ignores events that does not match any defined transition.
-You can see them if logging is enabled or use custom IgnoredEventHandler:
+You can see those events if logging is enabled or use custom IgnoredEventHandler:
 ```kotlin
 createStateMachine {
     //...